vibeeshan025/Chrome.Net/README.md

 # Vibeeshan.CefGlue
 This is a fork of Xilium.CefGlue (https://bitbucket.org/xilium/xilium.cefglue/overview ) to get more public support, Git based instead of original Hg based.
-Easy to use and more
+More easy to use approach than original.